TykTechnologies/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/full-customisation/templates.md

 #### Example Usage
 ```
 Hello,
-The organisation registration request has been approved.
-You can now manage your organisation in your dashboard here: https://{{.site}}/portal/private/dashboard
+The organization registration request has been approved.
+You can now manage your organization in your dashboard here: https://{{.site}}/portal/private/dashboard
 Thanks,
 The team
 ```

-### Organisation Reject
+### Organization Reject

 **Template Path**: `themes/default/mailers/organisation_reject.tmpl`

-This template is used for notifying users that their organisation creation request has been rejected.
+This template is used for notifying users that their organization creation request has been rejected.

 #### Available Objects